Identifying priority ponds across the Chess catchment

 Sadly we know very little about ponds across the landscape, in particular our best ponds.
 It’s estimated that nationally only 10% of these priority ponds have been identified.

-This project will address this data gap in the Chess catchment, working with volunteers to undertake its first landscape scale assessment of ponds, building a picture of their condition as well as identifying the best sites to guide future conservation action.
+This project is addressing this data gap in the Chess catchment, working with volunteers to undertake its first landscape scale assessment of ponds, building a picture of their condition as well as identifying the best sites to guide future conservation action.

 ~250